-Given the above mentioned characteristics of construction supply chains, a construction firm has to deal with various kinds of risks during construction (see [15], [3], and [11]), which are associated with project delay, cost over-run, and unsatisfactory quality.
 While risk management is a critical activity in construction project management, existing industry practices involve tools like risk registers, risk management spreadsheets, brain storming sessions etc. As a result many risks remain unidentified, and proper risk management becomes impossible (see [20] and [13]).
 Due to short-term project mentality of construction firms and return on investment issues, construction firms are averse of using Decision Support Systems for risk management.

 Many industry people attribute the short-term mentality to the fact that each project is different.
 While each project is different in a general sense, structure of supply chain, many processes involved in construction projects, and materials remain common in different projects.
-As an example, every building construction will constitute processes like site preparation, masonry work, tiling, brick-laying, roofing, plumbing, electrical wiring etc. and materials like bricks, cement, sand, tiles, wire, switches, etc.

-Procurement of each material and service involves risks at various nodes of the procurement channel.
-The similarity relations of various construction projects, as mentioned in the previous paragraph, motivate us to present the framework for a Decision Support System (DSS) which can be used for risk management of construction supply chains in multiple projects.
+As an example, every building construction will constitute processes like site preparation, masonry work, tiling etc. and materials like bricks, cement, sand etc. These similarity relations of various construction projects, motivate us to present the framework for a CBR-based Decision Support System (DSS) which can be used for risk management of construction supply chains in multiple projects.